ying-tang/help-documentation/_drafts/Customer_3.0.0_Release_Notes.md

 * Block storage performance limitation exists, when tested in the 30-node performance test environment with a hybrid Ceph configuration (HDD + SSD bcache)
 * Keystone to Keystone Federation: An issue currently exists with the creation of trust-for-trust delegation by a federated user.
 To work around this issue, the `heat_stack_owner` role needs to be assigned explicitly to the federated user.

+**Other Changes in the Release**
+Customers who were with Blue Box before the IBM acquisition are now receiving invoices from IBM.
+Under the Billing page in Box Panel, you can still use Box Panel to review what you're being billed for, but it's no longer your invoice and you will be paying IBM directly.